AlphaNecron/Void/readme.md

 ### Contribution
   - All pull requests must be made in `dev` branch, pull requests in `v0` will be closed.

+### Bot permissions
+  These permissions are required for the bot to work properly (27712):
+    - Add reactions
+    - Read messages
+    - Send messages
+    - Manage messages
+    - Embed links

 ### Todo
   - Discord integration